chefspec/fauxhai/README.md

 ### Overriding

 `Fauxhai.mock` will also accept a block with override attributes that are merged with all the default attributes.
-For example, the default Ubutnu 12.04 mock uses `Ruby 1.9.3`.
+For example, the default Ubuntu 12.04 mock uses `Ruby 1.9.3`.
 Maybe your system is using `ree`, and you want to verify that the cookbooks work with that data as well:

 ```ruby
 require 'chefspec'